Joanie C Bernard Foundation

 Staff:

-The foundation operates with 1 employee and works closely with shelter partners and community organizations.
+The foundation operates with 1 employee and works closely with shelter partners and community organisations.

 Quote from Leadership: